Geotextile for Erosion Control

 Erosion Control Geotextiles to Stop Sediment

-Answer: Hi there!
-Thank you for contacting us!
+Answer: Thank you for contacting us!
 GEI Works specializes in products for erosion control.
 Depending on your application, different materials may work better than others at controlling erosion in your location.
 For the particular erosion control application that you have described, the best product would probably be on of our Erosion Control Silt Fences.
 These products are designed specifically for the containment of soil to a specific location and can be successfully used to prevent sediment from flowing into a river.

-Silt Fence Construction
+Geotextile Silt Fence Construction

-The silt fence is constructed from an erosion control filter fabric that typically includes a geotextile material, such as woven geotextile for erosion control.
+The silt fence is constructed from an erosion control filter fabric that includes a geotextile material, such as woven geotextile for erosion control.
 This type of fabric is high in strength, while allowing water to flow though the system as needed.

 When using this silt fence, the material can be placed along the river to prevent sediment and silt from flowing into the river and causing pollution.
 Over time, this sediment will slowly build up along the silt fence where is can be removed as needed.

 As with any kind of construction site material, routine inspection is key to determining if this fabric is performing appropriately and can successfully hold your sediment materials.
 Things you will want to look for during inspection is slight tears, ripping, straining, or excessive build-up of sediment materials.
-If you see any of these problems, repair or removal of materials should be done immediately to prevent you unit from working incorrectly.
+If you see any of these problems, repair or removal of materials should be done immediately to prevent your unit from working incorrectly.

-Comments regarding this Customer Q & A about a geotextile for erosion control
+Comments regarding this Customer Q&A about a geotextile for erosion control:

 Nov 15, 2010, Skip Rag